tabarra/txAdmin/docs/dev_notes.md

 - Actions: revoke, remove (tbd)

 - feat requests:
-    - be able to delete bans/warns (new permission)
+    - be able to delete bans/warns with new permission (Issue #910)
-    - offline warning (show when rejoin and IS_PED_WALKING)
+    - offline warning - show when rejoin and IS_PED_WALKING, requires showing when it happened to the player (Issue #522)
     - top server asked for the option to edit ban duration (expire now / change)
     - Thought: offline warns need a prop to mark if they have been checked, instead of bool, could be an int for "viewed" and also count up for every join blocked on banned players
     - Thought: need to add an edit log like the one we have for player notes

-- Stats:
-    - Total Warns
-    - New Warns This Week
-    - Total Bans
-    - New Bans This Week
-- Search type:
-    - ID
-    - Identifiers
-    - Reason
-- Action type: (both pre selected?)
-    - warn
-    - ban
-- Author:
-    - searchable list of admins
-    - "self" is the first option
-    - hotlink it from the admins page (#author-xxxxxxx)
-- Dropdown
-    - bulk remove -> master actions
+    - Thought: maybe we could use some dedicated icons for Expired, Edited, Revoked